 Improved fault tolerance of CliqueStream results from two facts.
-On one hand, relatively more stable and higher capacity nodes are placed as internal nodes of the tree and less stable nodes are the leaves of the tree.
+On the one hand, relatively more stable and higher capacity nodes are placed as internal nodes of the tree and less stable nodes are the leaves of the tree.
 Thus the effect of failure of non-stable nodes are localized inside the cliques.
 The use of receiver-driven pulling on a mesh-like topology inside the clique makes it further adaptive to the node dynamics.
-On the other hand, the clustered topology allows multiple stable node in a single clique, which in turn allows maintaining a backup relay node for each channel.
+On the other hand, the clustered topology allows multiple stable nodes in a single clique, which in turn allows maintaining a backup relay node for each channel.
 The use of backup relay nodes facilitates fast and localized recovery from failure of stable nodes.

-We can determine time impact of a failure in terms of average round trip time between nodes in adjacent cliques (RTT).
-The detection time for a stable node failure is bounded by the minimum of the follow two - the heartbeat message interval or the timeout period for the downstream node before invoking the isAlive message plus the timeout period waiting for the alive message plus $\frac{1}{2}RTT$ for notifying the backup relay node.
-If the timeouts are set to 2RTT, the bound is 4.5RTT if the heartbeat interval is larger.
+We can determine the outage time due to a failure in terms of the average round trip delay between nodes in adjacent cliques (RTT).
+The outage time for a failure is the sum of the failure detection time and the repair time.
+As described in Section 3.5, the failure of a relay node is detected either by the relay node in the downstream clique or by the backup relay node in the same clique.
+In the first case, it requires the downstream relay node to pass a timeout period of stream outage, to send an isAlive message to the parent and wait for another timeout period before it either receives an alive reply from the parent or detects the failure.
+A reasonable period for both the timeouts is 2RTT, hence the total detection time is 4RTT.
+It requires one more message transfer to the backup of the failed relay (the recover message), so the the backup relay is aware of the failure after 4.5RTT.
+In fact, the time before the backup relay node becomes aware of the failure is the minimum of 4.5RTT and the heartbeat message interval.
 The recovery time is $\frac{1}{2}$ RTT for a backup relay node to notify the parent plus $2 \times \frac{1}{2} = 1$ RTT to send the stream from the parent to the failure detecting child through the backup relay.
 So, in total, failure detection and recovery time $t{fr} = 6$ RTT.
 For a 50 ms RTT, this amounts to 300ms only.
 The parent of the failed relay node is unaware of the failure until it receives the handover message from the backup relay node.
-So the video segments streamed during the failure-recovery period will be lost.
+So the video segments streamed before the end of the failure-recovery period will be lost.